CustomGPT.ai Review 2026: Clear Take + Alternatives

 Does it really reduce hallucinations?

-A Tonic.ai third-party RAG eval shows CustomGPT.ai beat OpenAI Assistants API V2 by ~10% lower hallucination and ~13% higher accuracy across 945 questions.
+The Tonic.ai third-party RAG eval shows CustomGPT.ai beating OpenAI Assistants API V2 by roughly 10% lower hallucination and 13% higher accuracy across 945 questions.
 Caveat: vendor-commissioned.
 Directional, not a neutral leaderboard.

 Best alternative under $50/mo?

-Chatbase Hobby (~$40/mo) or SiteGPT Hobby ($49/mo).
+Chatbase Hobby (around $40/mo) or SiteGPT Hobby ($49/mo).
 You give up SOC 2 Type II posture and connector breadth for the price.

 Can it be self-hosted?